YitingMTSU/Ccode/README.md

 Professor gave us the main function ola.cc and data file request.dat.
 (COMS 6100 Fundamental of Computational Science) Require for a class and head file.
 (Vehicle.cc and Vehicle.h)

+weekday.cpp: Given the birthday and print what day is that day(like Monday, Tuesday, ...)
+(COMS 6100 Fundamental of Computational Science)